jayggg/ngstents/README.md

 * `cmake ..`
 * `make -j4 install`

-### Testing

-The 'tests' directory contains tests that can be run using pytest.

-### Sample Simulations

-Currently the only conservation law implemented is the Burgers equation.
-The 'burgers' directory contains simple Python scripts for one and two spatial dimensions.
+Check if your installation is working by running the code in the 'tests' fodler (say, by using an automated tester like pytest).

+## Visualization

-### 1D Visualization
+### 1D + time

-A simple Matplotlib-based code provides visualization of the slab in this case.
+A simple Matplotlib-based code provides visualization of  a (2D) spacetime slab in this case.

-### 2D Visualization
+### 2D + time

 Several methods are available for visualizing tent-pitched slabs in two spatial dimensions plus time: